20 years ago, learning or training online seemed far-fetched and luxurious. Today, it’s almost a necessity.

 The second part here is choosing your payment gateway.

 Given the niche you pick for your course platform, you can expect students from various regions in the country, even from multiple countries across the world.
-To this end, it is important to pick a payment gateway that supports international payments.
+And, with this thought in mind, it is important to pick a payment gateway that supports international payments.

 We recommend Stripe or PayPal.